Lesson 2: Metaphors

 - Necessary Materials

-Ask: How did I identify a metaphor in the story and how did I know the real meaning?
+Ask: How did I identify a metaphor in the story, and how did I figure out the metaphor’s real meaning?
 Students should respond that you looked for sentences that described something or someone by saying they are something else.
 Then you thought about the comparison and what meaning the author was trying to give the reader.

-will identify metaphors in the passage, what they compare and their meaning.
-(Student Independent Practice is provided below.)
+will identify metaphors in the short passage in the “Metaphors” worksheet, what they compare, and their meaning.
+(The “Metaphors” worksheet is provided in Texts & Materials.)

 Build Student Vocabulary charge